TomerGeva/CommDspy/README.md

 * osr - the wanted OSR after the shaping
 * span - the span of the pulse, the span is symmetrical, i.e. a span of 8 means 8 symbols back and 8 symbols forward
 * beta - roll-off factor for the raised cosine or RRC pulses
+* rj_sigma - In case we want to generate a pulse, the pulse can be added with a random jitter.
+This parameter holds the value of the standard deviation of the random jitter applied
 * snr - SNR of the AWGN signal if the SNR is None, does not add noise.
 Assuming the **SNR is given in dB**

 ## 4. Signal analysis